byterubpay/byterub-site/_posts/2018-03-05-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-03-05.md

 **\<andytoshi>** i think i can get a bit more by combining generators at some levels
 **\<sarang>** We did basically zero optimizations to the prover, since that's done once
 **\<sarang>** suraeNoether: auditing the implementation would be key
-**\<suraeNoether>** if we have money left over from the BP audit, I would be happy sitting on the leftover XMR for a month to see if we can get an audit of multi-ringCT out of a single funding round
+**\<suraeNoether>** if we have money left over from the BP audit, I would be happy sitting on the leftover BTR for a month to see if we can get an audit of multi-ringCT out of a single funding round
 **\<sarang>** I very much doubt we'd have enough to fund another complete audit
 **\<sarang>** Might depend on price movement
 **\<suraeNoether>** eh, who knows where the market will be in a month